 To help develop these events, and do outreach to our student community, Sushma Mahadevaswamy has joined the MBDH team as a project coordination and events intern.
 She’s currently pursuing her master’s degree in information management at UIUC.
 Previously, she was a software developer for 3 years at Cisco.
 Hailing from the silicon city of India, she’s well versed in cloud computing, problem solving and algorithms (she knows her Big O’s), and software development.

-While working at Cisco, she handled application security, across six cross-geographical teams based in India and the U.S., through collaboration and communication.
+While working at Cisco, she handled application security, across six cross-geographical teams based in India and the USA, through collaboration and communication.
 She loves to organize events to motivate her team.
 She’s a vibrant individual, who was an MC for various global events.
 Her strengths lie in development as well as efficient management of projects.

 Her goal is to bridge the gap between technical and business aspects of product/project management.
 She’s excited to put her skill set to good use at MBDH.
 She will be engaging with the student community to organize knowledge-sharing events that will enrich the data science community.